 Advise patients that a reaction at the site of VIVITROL injection may occur.
 Reactions include pain, tenderness, induration, swelling, erythema, bruising, or pruritus.
 Serious injection site reactions including necrosis may occur.
 Some of these injection site reactions have required surgery.
-Patients should receive their injection from a healthcare provider qualified to administer the injection.
 Patients should be advised to seek medical attention for worsening skin reactions.

 Advise patients that they should be off all opioids, including opioid-containing medicines, for a minimum of 7–10 days before starting VIVITROL in order to avoid precipitation of opioid withdrawal.
 Patients transitioning from buprenorphine or methadone may be vulnerable to precipitation of withdrawal symptoms for as long as two weeks.
 Ensure that patients understand that withdrawal precipitated by administration of an opioid antagonist may be severe enough to require hospitalization if they have not been opioid-free for an adequate period of time, and is different from the experience of spontaneous withdrawal that occurs with discontinuation of opioid in a dependent individual.
 Advise patients that they should not take VIVITROL if they have any symptoms of opioid withdrawal.
 Advise all patients, including those with alcohol dependence, that it is imperative to notify healthcare providers of any recent use of opioids or any history of opioid dependence before starting VIVITROL to avoid precipitation of opioid withdrawal.

 Advise patients that VIVITROL may cause liver injury.
 Patients should immediately notify their physician if they develop symptoms and/or signs of liver disease.

 Advise patients that they may experience depression while taking VIVITROL.
 It is important that patients inform family members and the people closest to the patient that they are taking VIVITROL and that they should call a healthcare provider right away should they become depressed or experience symptoms of depression.

 Advise patients to carry documentation to alert medical personnel to the fact that they are taking VIVITROL (naltrexone for extended-release injectable suspension).
 This will help to ensure that patients obtain adequate medical treatment in an emergency.